Reviews You Can Rely On

 Less than ideal for long hangs

-While we don't love every harness that Black Diamond is currently making — we're looking at you, Technician — we'll admit we do love the Black Diamond Solution for both trad and sport climbing.
+Black Diamond is a household name in the climbing world, and while not all of their harnesses live up to the hype, we'll admit we do love the Black Diamond Solution for all types of climbs, but especially for sport routes.
 The Solution is lightweight and breathable, and it is surprisingly comfortable considering the minimal amount of padding.
-The load is dispersed throughout the waist belt and leg loops via three different strands of thin webbing so you never feel a pressure point in one spot.
-The elastic on the leg loops have great stretch and mobility, and they are tapered just the right amount for where they pass through your thighs.
+Weight load is dispersed throughout the waist belt and leg loops via three different strands of thin webbing, so you never feel a pressure point in one spot.
+The elastic on the leg loops has great stretch and mobility, and they are tapered just the right amount to pass through your thighs without feeling bulky.

 The leg loops on the Solution have a bit of stretch, but they're not adjustable.
 If you have larger or smaller thighs relative to your waist, the Solution may not fit you well.
-And though this harness felt great while hang-dogging and giving our friends epic belays, it wouldn't be our first choice for a Grade V with hanging belays.
+“I typically seek out harnesses with adjustable leg loops, but found that sizing up the Solution allowed more space for my legs as well as enough adjustability to cinch down the waist belt to fit my waist correctly,” says one tester.
+If the lack of adjustability is a dealbreaker for you, we recommend the Petzl Corax, which provides better adjustability in the waist belt and leg loops as well as more padding.
+Though the Solution felt great while hang-dogging and giving our friends epic belays, it wouldn't be our first choice for a Grade V with hanging belays.
 For high-grade alpine climbs, it's well worth considering investing in a harness like the Arc'teryx AR-385a.
-However, if single-pitch tad or sport cragging is your jam, you'll appreciate the lightweight nature of the Solution and the surprising level of comfort it provides.
+However, if single-pitch trad or sport cragging is your jam, you'll appreciate the lightweight nature of the Solution and the surprising level of comfort it provides.

 Read more: Black Diamond Solution review